-New and revised IFRS Effective for annual periods beginning on or after Amendments to IAS 8 Accounting policies, Changes in accounting estimates and errors relating to Definition of Accounting Estimates 1 January 2023 Amendments to IAS 1 Presentation of Financial Statements relating to classification of Liabilities as Current or Non-Current 1 January 2023 Amendment to IFRS 17 Insurance contracts 1 January 2023 Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies 1 January 2023 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures relating to sale or contribution of assets between an Investor and its Associate or Joint Venture.
-Effective date not yet decided
+New and revised IFRS Effective for annual periods beginning on or after Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities as Current or Non-current.
+1 January 2024 Amendments to IAS 1 Presentation of Financial Statements - Non-current Liabilities with Covenants.
+1 January 2024 Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures - Supplier Finance Arrangements.
+1 January 2024 Amendment to IFRS 16 Leases - Lease liability in a sale and leaseback.
+1 January 2024 Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates - Lack of exchangeability.
+1 January 2024 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
+Effective date not yet decided.

 The above stated new standards and amendments are not expected to have any significant impact on the consolidated financial statements of the Group.
+Management anticipates that these new standards, interpretations and amendments will be adopted in the Group's consolidated financial statements as and when they are applicable